Quick Links::

 Association Membership

-Membership in the Tarvin Family Association is $12 per year for a individuals or $20 for a family.
-Life Memberships are now available with a one-time dues payment of $200 for a family or $150 for an individual.
+Membership in the Tarvin Family Association is currently $20 per year for a individuals or $30 for a family (in one household).
+Life Memberships are now available with a one-time dues payment of $250 for a family or $200 for an individual.

 along with your name, address, and nine-digit zip code.
 Please indicate which of the family lines you are related to.